Politics and Philosophy BA

 - Language, Speakers and the World

 This module explores in depth some of the most important notions in 20th and 21st century Philosophy of Language, an area of study which has often been seen as central to analytic philosophy more generally.
 As well as examining theories of central elements of language, such as names and descriptions, it investigates potentially puzzling phenomena such as fiction and the vagueness of language.
+And it explores issues in Applied Philosophy of Language including questions about lying and misleading, about forms of silencing, and about language and power.
 Language is at the heart of much distinctively human activity, and so study of language provides insight into us – its users/speakers – and also into how we relate to each other and to the world.20 credits

 - Legitimate and Illegitimate Violence